mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 In this case the configuration of the database connection details in the Showcase application is similar to what was described in the previous section.
 Your jdbc URL will now look like `jdbc:postgresql://localhost:5432/{vectorDatabaseName}` where the value for `{vectorDatabaseName}` is the one you have chosen while creating the database.

-#### 6.7 I want to build my own RAG setup!
+##### 6.6.2 I Want To Build My Own RAG Setup! {#rag-takeaways}

 Good to hear!
 Feel free to learn from the Showcase app and start building your own applications.
 Key takeaways from the Showcase app are:

 * For retrieval augmented generation you need a storage space for embeddings outside of your normal Mendix app database.
 Typically this is a remote vector database.
-In order to connect to it the Showcase app uses the Mendix database connector.
+In order to connect to it, the Showcase app uses the Mendix database connector.
 * The Showcase app relies on a PostgreSQL solution with the pgvector extension included.
 Even if you choose to use a different vector database, the queries/statements you will have to do probably include at least the following:
-    * include the vector extension if applicable
+    * Include the vector extension if applicable
-    * create tables to store the embeddings (create table)
+    * Create tables to store the embeddings (create table)
-    * add new embeddings to tables (insert)
+    * Add new embeddings to tables (insert)
-    * find top-k nearest neighbors (select query; typically using cosine distance optimization as recommended by OpenAI).
+    * Find top-k nearest neighbors (select query; typically using cosine distance optimization as recommended by OpenAI).
-    * remove individual records (delete) or tables (drop table) Example queries in the form of SQL statements are available for inspiration in the source code of the Showcase application.
+    * Remove individual records (delete) or tables (drop table) Example queries in the form of SQL statements are available for inspiration in the source code of the Showcase application.

-#### 6.7 Troubleshooting
+#### 6.7 Troubleshooting {#rag-troubleshooting}

 **In my Mendix app I'm getting the error “FATAL: password authentication failed for user "postgres" all the time!**
 Sometimes there seems to be a caching issue in the execution of queries from apps locally.
 Make sure the configuration was set up correctly (re-enter the password to be sure).
 Close all browser tabs for the Mendix app, shut down the app locally and rerun.